-Meeting Date: January 23, 2020 Budgeted: N/A From: David J. Stoldt General Manager Program/ Line Item No.: N/A Prepared By: David J. Stoldt Cost Estimate: N/A General Counsel Approval: N/A Committee Recommendation: N/A CEQA Compliance: Action does not constitute a project as defined by the California Environmental Quality Act Guidelines section 15378.
+From: David J. Stoldt Program/

+General Manager Line Item No.: N/A

+Prepared By: David J. Stoldt Cost Estimate: N/A

+CEQA Compliance: Action does not constitute a project as defined by the California

 SUMMARY: Recent discussion with the incoming Board Chair have identified several specific or unique potential agenda items for full Board consideration.
 These should be discussed, their timing considered, and if there is consensus the Board should provide general direction to staff for inclusion in future Board packets.